The Getty

 » Settlements and Landscapes hierarchy

-Contains descriptors for the largest features of the built environment, whether relatively concentrated (e.g., retirement communities) or extensive (e.g., capital cities).
+Contains concept records for the largest features of the built environment, whether relatively concentrated (e.g., retirement communities) or extensive (e.g., capital cities).

 • Settlements are defined as all places or areas, however large, occupied or modified by human populations and with enough societal functions to be relatively self-sufficient.

-• Also included in this hierarchy are descriptors for major types of natural landscape and cultural landscape and their components that provide the largest environmental context for built works.
+• Also included in this hierarchy are concept records for major types of natural landscape and cultural landscape and their components that provide the largest environmental context for built works.

 • Built or natural environment?
 Given that natural landscapes are in this hierarchy, the AAT does not emphasize a distinction between the natural environment and the built environment.
 Maintaining such a distinction is often frustrated because (a) there is continuity between the two, (b) much of the natural environment has been subject to human intervention and has the qualifies of a cultural artifact, and (c) much of the built environment, at a wide range of scale, functions as an ecological system.